mapbox/workshops/satellite-workshop/landsat-util-tutorial.md

 # Comparing vegetation cover using Landsat

 This tutorial uses a command line tool called [landsat-util](https://pythonhosted.org/landsat-util/) to download and process the infrared satellite imagery of a place at two different time intrevals and compare them in qgis.
+We will compare the vegetation loss over the Indian city of [Vishakapatnam]() after [cyclone Hudhud](https://en.wikipedia.org/wiki/Cyclone_Hudhud) destroyed most of the city's tree cover.

 ## Setup